-On December 19, 2013, the United States District Court for the SDNY entered an order consolidating the two class action lawsuits and appointing The Fresno County Employee's Retirement Association as lead plaintiff.
-Upon consolidation, the consolidated class action was recaptioned In re BioScrip, Inc. Securities Litigation.
-The lead plaintiff filed a consolidated complaint on February 19, 2014, naming the same defendants as the West Palm Action but adding Kohlberg & Co., a stockholder of BioScrip, Inc., as a defendant.
-The consolidated complaint is brought on behalf of a putative class of purchasers of our securities between November 9, 2012 and November 6, 2013, inclusive, and persons and entities who purchased our securities pursuant or traceable to two underwritten public offerings conducted in April 2013 and August 2013.
-The consolidated complaint alleges generally that defendants made material misstatements and/or failed to disclose matters related to the Legacy Division's distribution of the Medication as well as our PBM Services segment.
+On December 19, 2013, the United States District Court for the SDNY entered an order consolidating the two class action lawsuits and appointing a lead plaintiff.
+The Company denies any allegations of wrongdoing in the consolidated class action lawsuit.
+The lead plaintiff filed a consolidated complaint on February 19, 2014 against the Company, certain of its directors and officers, certain underwriters in the Company's April 2013 underwritten public offering of its common stock, and a certain stockholder of the Company.
+The consolidated complaint is brought on behalf of a putative class of purchasers of the Company's securities between November 9, 2012 and November 6, 2013, inclusive, and persons and entities who purchased the Company's securities pursuant or traceable to two underwritten public offerings of the Company's common stock conducted in April 2013, and August 2013.
+The consolidated complaint alleges generally that the defendants made material misstatements and/or failed to disclose matters related the Legacy Division's distribution of the Medication as well as the Company's PBM Services segment.
 The consolidated complaint asserts claims under Sections 11, 12(a)(2) and 15 of the Securities Act and Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
-We intend to file a motion to dismiss the consolidated complaint.
-Pursuant to the parties' scheduling order, briefing on the motion to dismiss will be complete in July 2014.
-We and our officers deny any allegations of wrongdoing in the consolidated class action lawsuit.
-We and our officers believe all of the claims in the consolidated class action lawsuit are without merit and intend to vigorously defend against these claims.
-However, there is no assurance that we will be successful in our defense or that insurance will be available or adequate to fund any settlement or judgment or the litigation costs of these actions.
+All defendants in the case moved to dismiss the consolidated complaint on April 28, 2014.
+Briefing on the motion to dismiss was complete on July 28, 2014.
+The Company believes all of the claims in these class action lawsuits are without merit and intends to vigorously defend against these claims.
+However, there is no assurance that the Company will be successful in its defense or that insurance will be available or adequate to fund any settlement or judgment or the litigation costs of these actions.
 Additional similar lawsuits may be filed.
-Moreover, we are unable to predict the outcome or reasonably estimate a range of possible loss at this time.
+Moreover, the Company is not able to predict the outcome or reasonably estimate a range of possible loss at this time.